 Video Review | Manual, slow | AI-powered search & incident alerts |

-Actionable Insights | Passive footage | Real-time alerts for no-go zones, near-misses, running |
+Actionable Insights | Passive footage | Alerts for no-go zones, running, and crowding |

 Practical tips for implementation: